dekuNukem/duckyPad/duckyscript3_beta_test.md

 ### Missing Commands

-As duckyPad is more about macro scripting than pentesting, I skipped some commands about payload management and data exfiltration.
+As duckyPad is more about macro scripting than pentesting, commands about payload management and data exfiltration are skipped.

 ### Bytecode Compiler